-The section provides interdisciplinary instruction for medical students, residents, adolescent medicine fellows, and graduate and post graduate students in nutrition and psychology through contact with interdisciplinary faculty with expertise in adolescent medicine and adolescent health, the application of primary, secondary and tertiary treatment strategies to clinical and public health problems in adolescent and young adults.
+The division provides interdisciplinary instruction for medical students, residents, adolescent medicine fellows, and graduate and post graduate students in nutrition and psychology through contact with interdisciplinary faculty with expertise in adolescent medicine and adolescent health, the application of primary, secondary and tertiary treatment strategies to clinical and public health problems in adolescent and young adults.

 The adolescent medicine program also advances the knowledge of adolescent health problems through research and other scholarly work, and serves as an advocate for adolescent health issues locally, regionally, and nationally; it empowers youth and families to attain knowledge and behaviors associated with improved health outcomes.